Gump Roast: Plot

 Homer Simpson sits on a park bench holding a box of chocolates, when Chief Wiggum appears to arrest him for impersonating a movie character.
 Homer begins to tell a story from his past, but Wiggum is uninterested until Homer begins to use flashbacks.
 The Simpson family then arrives to take Homer to the Friars' Club, where he is roasted by Krusty the Clown and other prominent citizens of Springfield.
 Among them are Bart and Lisa and Mr. Burns (whose attempt to warn the people of Springfield about Homer's incompetence is taken as a joke, much to his dismay).
 The roasters utilize more clips from previous episodes.

 Soon, Kang and Kodos arrive at the roast and declare that humans are stupid, as demonstrated by more clips.
-However, when they probe Maggie's brain and see her memories through a monitor, which seems to move them to tears, until Kodos reveals they were just vomiting from their eyes.
+However, they probe Maggie's brain and see her memories through a monitor, which moves them to tears, but Kodos angrily denies it, claiming that they were just vomiting from their eyes.
 Maggie's mind also reveals more clips, this time featuring various celebrities.
 A starstruck Kang and Kodos make a deal with the citizens of Springfield: they will spare the Earth if the townspeople give them tickets to the People's Choice Awards and the Daytime Emmys.
 They do, and Kang and Kodos are seen enjoying an award ceremony.

 The episode ends with the song "They'll Never Stop the Simpsons", which recounts additional past plots, possible future plots, and an apology for airing this clip show.